 Opportunities to increase multiple benefits through partnership working (1.4.2bi).
 We are currently analysing data from selected four case studies in Scotland and England (Dee, Spey, Hampshire Avon and Poole Harbour) to consider how catchment partnerships combine public policy and private sector mechanisms to deliver multiple benefits (in conjunction with WP 1.2.4).
-An interim report is now available and has been shared with SG water policy and the RBMP leads in SEPA. and a full report will be available (Dec 2020) which further feedback will be sought.
-Earlier work on the coordination or integration of policy instruments has been published (jointly with work on biodiversity governance) (audience: SG, agencies and NGOs; Kirsty.Blackstock@hutton.ac.uk).
+An interim report is now available and a full report will be available (Jan 2021).
+Emerging themes have been used to comment on post-Brexit policy

+(audience: SG, agencies and NGOs; Kirsty.Blackstock@hutton.ac.uk).

-The findings (from 1.4.2bi) referred to in the preceding paragraph was one of several projects from across the SRP summarised in a paper to the Scottish Land Commission (contact: Harriet Donald) as potential evidence for the four main questions being considered as advice to Ministers on setting up Regional Land Use Partnerships in April 2020.
-We will continue to share insights and provide support over the summer and will discuss further activity after the response from Ministers is received (Sep 2020).
-This was the main request received for evidence to support Post-EU environmental and agricultural policy (1.4.2bii) (audience: SG and agencies; Kirsty.Blackstock@hutton.ac.uk).
+The findings (from 1.4.2bi) referred to in the preceding paragraph was one of several projects from across the SRP summarised in a paper to the Scottish Land Commission (contact: Harriet Donald) as potential evidence for the four main questions being considered as advice to Ministers on setting up Regional Land Use Partnerships in August 2020.
+We will continue to share insights and provide support over the winter e.g. invited seminar in November 2020 and will discuss further activity after the response from Ministers is received.
+This was the main request received for evidence support to Post-EU environmental and agricultural policy (audience: SG and agencies; Kirsty.Blackstock@hutton.ac.uk).

 LEMMINGS, an Individual-based movement simulator, has been created to assess habitat connectivity and applied to assess some of the consequences of land use change scenarios for the whole of Scotland (O1.4.2cii).
-Analysis will continue throughout 2020 including a Net-Zero scenario (Feb 2021; audience: NGOs, agencies; Marie.Castellazzi@hutton.ac.uk).
+Analysis will continue throughout 2020 including a Net-Zero scenario (Mar 2021; audience: NGOs, agencies; Marie.Castellazzi@hutton.ac.uk).